 It is not permissible to submit a thesis in excess of the word limit with instructions to the examiners to consider only certain selected chapters.

-Because of the large numbers of subjects, languages and disciplines covered within Oriental Studies, each of which may have its own particular scholarly conventions, it is not practical to set out here a full listing of modes of citation; this is a matter on which you should seek guidance from your supervisor early on in your research
+Because of the large numbers of subjects, languages and disciplines covered within Asian and Middle Eastern Studies, each of which may have its own particular scholarly conventions, it is not practical to set out here a full listing of modes of citation; this is a matter on which you should seek guidance from your supervisor early on in your research